 On a late October Wednesday that year the Queen was leaving London for a two-day visit to Cambridge.
 In the epicentre of the city finishing touches were being prepared to place a statue of Nelson on top of a column in the public square commemorating the nation’s military superiority.
 Two miles to the east, however, the combined Lambeth Street Police Station and Court was picking up the pieces of the darker side of this economic miracle.

 Lambeth Street served the Whitechapel area of the East End of London.
 The area had been once inhabited by prosperous silk weavers but the trade had suffered from mechanised textile factories in the north of England.
-The area remained a centre of the rag trade, with its markets at Rag Fair and Petticoat Lane attracting thousands particularly on Sundays, but competition from the mechanised textile factories of the north had taken its toll on the local economy.
+The area remained a centre of the rag trade, with its markets at Rag Fair and Petticoat Lane attracting thousands particularly on Sundays, but competition from this northern powerhouse had taken its toll on the local economy.

 The area had begun to deteriorate into slums, its population swelled by immigrants from European socio-economic problems and those seeking work in the nearby docks to the south.
 Cholera had ravaged the area a decade before, the disease finding an easy home in poor sanitation and overcrowding.